Helicopter Academy logo

 How to Become a Helicopter Pilot

-For a professional goal, the most efficient path starts with ground school and private training, moves into commercial standards, then uses instructor ratings and time building to create employable experience.
+For a professional goal, the efficient path starts with ground school, moves through private and commercial helicopter training, then uses instructor ratings, time building, and first-job planning to close the low-time gap.

 Consistency matters